-Can Delivery Confirmation Help Prevent or Dispute Chargebacks?
+Can Delivery Confirmation Help Prevent Disputes & Chargebacks?

-Delivery confirmation offers a lot of benefits to you as a merchant.
-It’s proof that an order was sent and evidence of the time and place at which the order arrived.
-However, many merchants remain hesitant about whether it’s really a good idea.
+Requesting delivery confirmation for purchases offers a lot of benefits to you as a merchant.
+It’s proof that an order was sent, as well as evidence of the time and place at which the order arrived.
+However, many merchants remain hesitant about whether it’s really necessary.

 What is Delivery Confirmation?

 Delivery confirmation is an electronic notification received from a shipping provider.
 This notification informs the sender that a shipment has reached its final destination.

 [noun]/dē • liv • ər • ē • kän • fər • mā • SHən/

 In simple terms, delivery confirmation is a note from your shipping carrier telling you that a package was delivered.
 That’s a good thing, but it’s important to note that delivery is not the same as receiving the packing.

 As a merchant, you want to ensure that each order gets all the way to the intended recipient.
 This is important for customer satisfaction, as well as for your own liability protection.

 Delivery confirmation provides specific information as to when, where, and how a delivery happened.
 This information is a crucial asset in the fight against chargebacks.